Meet the Team

 Dr. Helfman draws on a wide range of therapeutic approaches to inform her interventions.
 These include behavioural theory, cognitive-behavioural therapy (CBT), systemic theories and acceptance and commitment therapy (ACT).
 Dr. Helfman is trained in the Incredible Years Parenting Program and in Parent-Child Interaction Therapy (PCIT).
 She trained in Selective Mutism with Dr. Aimee Kotrba and has worked as a counsellor at Confident Kids Camp, Michigan for three summers.
 Dr. Helfman has specific trainings and experience in selective mutism.
 She thoroughly enjoys working with children, adolescents, their families and schools to develop their “brave talking”.

 Dr. Helfman completed her doctorate in clinical psychology in London, England and has since worked in the United States and Canada.
 She has worked in the National Health Service in England, Community Mental Health in the United States and now works in private practice in Canada.

 College of Psychologists of Ontario Registration Number: 5685

 Tracy Fabri, M.A.. (under supervision)

-Tracy is a doctoral student in the Clinical Developmental Psychology program at York University.
-She recently completed her training in neuropsychological assessment at The Hospital for Sick Children.
-She is currently working under the supervision of Dr. Jemma Helfman, in the context of interventions for social-emotional concerns.
+Tracy is a doctoral student in the Clinical Developmental Psychology program and lifespan Neuropsychology stream at York University.
+She has received clinical training in comprehensive psychoeducational and neuropsychological assessment for children and adolescents at the York University Psychology Clinic and The Hospital for Sick Children.

 Lauren Goldberg, M.A. (under supervision)